EA on a Page Primer & Modeling Guide — Evidence-Based EA Practice with Linked.Archi¶

 | Outlines | Changes | Business | Initiative-scoped | Short-lived | Initiative architecture — solution overviews, options assessments |

-| Designs | Changes | IT | Project-scoped | Short-lived | Detailed specs — solution designs, interface contracts |
+| Designs | Changes | IT | Project-scoped | Short-lived | Detailed specs — solution designs, preliminary solution designs |

 block-beta